 For a touch of sophistication, opt for glossy layers that look smooth from morning till evening.
 Get the long layers and style them with a round brush.
 Blow dry your hair keeping your head upside down to add more volume.
 Focus on the ends and set them with a little bit of hair wax.

 Layered haircuts for long hair are not only for thick and wavy hair.
 If you have thin hair, ask your hairstylist to give you a layered cut that will flatter you.
 The shorter strands of hair should also be highlighted to create the illusion of thicker locks.

 #74: Long Layered Waves and Cute Bangs

-If you are looking for a cute hairstyle, these bangs and layers will make you look irresistible.
+If you are in search of cute hairstyles for long hair, these bangs and layers will make you look irresistible.
 Suitable both for thick and thin hair, the subtle layers will frame your face and keep their natural flowing look throughout the day.
 Choose long straight bangs to complete the hairstyle if you want to accentuate your eyes.

 #75: Loose Layers with Silver Highlights

 This is one of hairstyles for long hair that best complements thick locks.
 For a striking downdo, create a soft middle parting and blow dry your hair, focusing on the ends.
 Add more oomph to the crown by lightly teasing it.
 Set the soft curls with some strong hold hairspray.

 Wondering how you can make a simple yet feminine hairstyle for long hair?
 A deep, soft parting looks sexy and effortless.
 Perfect for round faces, this look requires minimum maintenance.
 Use curlers overnight or a curling wand in the morning, focusing mainly on the ends of your hair.
 Add more oomph to the roots with a texturizing spray, and you’re ready to turn heads.